IKIM-Essen/ClusterDocs/source/part2.md

 ## Treating a successful exit code as scientific validation

 A technically successful workflow can use the wrong samples, reference, model, or parameters.
 Reproducibility supports scientific review; it does not replace it.

+# Optional follow-up: a bounded nf-core/Nextflow run

+nf-core publishes community-maintained analysis pipelines implemented in Nextflow.
+This is a complementary model rather than a replacement for the Snakemake examples above.
+A project should retain a validated workflow in the engine supported by its scientific community instead of translating it merely for local uniformity.

+The copyable class materials under `docs/classes/examples/nf-core/` contain:

+- `run-demo.sh`, which pins `nf-core/demo` release `1.2.0` and selects the
+  public `test` data plus Apptainer profiles;
+- `rcc-test.config`, which submits processes through Slurm, selects `cpu_short`, caps queue concurrency at four, limits each task to four CPUs, 16 GB, and 30 minutes, and stages task bodies through local `$TMPDIR`; and
+- `params-rnaseq.example.json`, a production-shaped parameter template whose project, input, reference, result, and run placeholders must all be reviewed before use.

+Run the demo only from an approved shared project path and only while RCC's approved outbound proxy path is available.
+The launch directory, Nextflow work directory, Apptainer image cache, and durable outputs must be shared between the submission service and Slurm workers.
+Nextflow's `scratch = true` setting stages each task through worker-local `$TMPDIR` and returns only declared outputs to the shared work directory.

+For a retained run, record the pipeline revision, command, parameter file, configuration, input and output checksums, Nextflow reports and trace, and Slurm job identifiers.
+A successful test profile proves only that the small public example works; it does not validate a scientific pipeline, samplesheet, reference, or production resource request.

 # 15. Completion checklist